Justin-Watkins/Justin-Watkins.github.io/10-OperationsAndAnalytics.md

 <p class="caption">(\#fig:chtenhistcomp)Simulated vs. actual results</p>
 </div>

 Our simulated data approximates the actual data very well.
 It should, we know that we used an exponential distribution to fit the data.
-We'll look at a few different methods for fitting distributions later on.
-For now, let's finish this exercise.

 You can't trust the results of one simulation.
 You'll want to create many simulations and then average the results.
 Let's go ahead and put together a code base that will allow us to produce a reproducible experiment.
-First, let's ask ourselves a question that we want to answer
+First, let's ask ourselves a question that we want to answer:

 > If we decreased order times by fifty percent, how would it change the average wait time?